fbpx Skip to content

 Negotiate with the Seller

-One of the most effective ways to reduce your closing costs is to negotiate with the seller to cover some or all of these expenses.
+One of the most effective ways to reduce costs when you close your VA loan is to negotiate with the seller to cover some or all of these expenses.
 This strategy, often referred to as “seller concessions,” can be particularly effective in a buyer’s market or if the property has been on the market for a while.

 VA loans allow sellers to contribute up to 4% of the home’s appraised value towards the buyer’s closing costs and other concessions.
 This can reduce your upfront expenses.